oclif/oclif.github.io/docs/aliases.md

 ## Bin Aliases

-Creating a CLI that responds to different names or "aliases" is incredibly easy, and can be done by adding a `binAliases` property to your CLI's `oclif` property in `package.json`:
+Creating a CLI that responds to different names or "aliases" is easy, simply add a `binAliases` property to your CLI's `oclif` property in `package.json`:

 ```json
 {